jameshanlon/jameshanlon.github.io/content/mi-processors.md

 - [NextPlatform Tearing apart google’s TPU 3.0 AI coprocessor](https://www.nextplatform.com/2018/05/10/tearing-apart-googles-tpu-3-0-ai-coprocessor/)

 <a name="google-tpu-2" class="anchor"></a>
-## Google TPU 2
+## Google TPU v2

 <img class="float-right img-fluid" src="{{'MI-chips/google-tpu2.png'|thumbnail('220x220')}}">

-The TPU 2 is designed for training and inference.
-It improves over the TPU 1 with floating point arithmetic and enhanced memory capacity and bandwidth with HBM integrated memory.
+The TPU v2 is designed for training and inference.
+It improves over the TPU v1 with floating point arithmetic and enhanced memory capacity and bandwidth with HBM integrated memory.

-General details:
+General details (per chip):

 - Announced May 2017.
 - Likely to be 20nm.